Have I Been Pwned?: Features

 The primary function of Have I Been Pwned? since it was launched is to provide the general public with a means to check if their private information has been leaked or compromised.
-Visitors to the website can enter an email address, and see a list of all known data breaches with records tied to that email address.
-The website also provides details about each data breach, such as the backstory of the breach and what specific types of data were included in it.

-Have I Been Pwned? also offers a "Notify me" service that allows visitors to subscribe to notifications about future breaches.
-Once someone signs up with this notification mailing service, they will receive an email message any time their personal information is found in a new data breach.
+The service collects and analyzes hundreds of database dumps and pastes containing information about billions of leaked accounts, and allows users to search for their own information by entering their username or email address.

+Users can also sign up to be notified if their email address appears in future dumps.

+Usage of Dump Monitor

 In September 2014, Hunt added functionality that enabled new data breaches to be automatically added to HIBP's database.

 The new feature used Dump Monitor, a Twitter bot which detects and broadcasts likely password dumps found on pastebin pastes, to automatically add new potential breaches in real-time.

 Data breaches often show up on pastebins before they are widely reported on; thus, monitoring this source allows consumers to be notified sooner if they've been compromised.